 Bouviers have some health conditions that can be a concern, especially if you aren't cautious about whom you buy from.
 They include orthopedic problems such as hip and elbow dysplasia; eye diseases, including glaucoma; a heart condition called subaortic stenosis; autoimmune thyroiditis; and bloat, also known as gastric torsion.
-Not every Bouvier will get all or even any of these conditions, but knowing about them beforehand will help you in your search for a breeder
+Not every Bouvier will get all or even any of these conditions, but knowing about Bouvier des Flandres health issues beforehand will help you in your search for a breeder.

 At a minimum, ask the breeder to show evidence that both of a puppy's parents have OFA or PennHIP clearances for hips; an OFA heart clearance; and certification from the Canine Eye Registry Foundation that the eyes are healthy.
 A plus would be OFA elbow and thyroid clearances.

 Do not purchase a puppy from a breeder who cannot provide you with written documentation that the parents were cleared of health problems that affect the breed.
 Having the dog "vet checked" is not a substitute for genetic health testing.

 5 Tips to Bring Home a Healthy Bouvier Puppy